simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 “INFO”: CXP, which shows an overview over current bids, ask amounts, all-time highs and lows etc.
 “CHART”: CXPC.
 Shows a candlestick chart of a commodity’s price over time.
 If it says “No data”, the commodity hasn’t been sold in the indicated time period.
 Select a longer time window to fix it.
 “ORDERS”: CXOB command, where you can see pending requests and offers.
 “TRADE”: CXPO, which lets you place Buy and Sell Orders within the current Price Band.
-The latter is determined by a three-day average and is wider for PRO licensees than TRIAL licensees.
+The latter is determined by a three-day average and is wider for PRO licensees than FREE licensees.
 To quickly set the current lowest bid or asking price, use the “set” buttons in the “Ask / Bid” line.
 The “Inventory” line lets you select the storage location from which to sell your commodities.

 ## Space flight commands
 It is recommended you use the FLT command and access the other commands from there.
 To see all these commands in action, have a look at the space-flight tutorial.